March 2025

 Fund: Coolabah Long-Short Credit PIE Fund

-See enclosed below a summary of Coolabah's 12 month returns and current running yields as at 31 December 2024.
-Note that past performance is no guide to future returns.
-Please read the product PDS to better understand its risks and consult with an independent financial adviser prior to making decisions.
+Enclosed below is a summary of current gross running yields and rolling 12 month returns.
+Please note that past performance is no guide to future returns.
+Investors should always read the product PDS and consult an independent adviser.

 Fund: Coolabah Long-Short Credit PIE Fund